Music Sample Clearance

 The Music Bridge is a well-known provider of music sample clearance for indie record labels, music producers and hip hop artists.

-Music Sampling of course is the act of taking a sample of a portion of an existing sound recording ( i.e., beat, vocal line, rhythm section, hook, etc.) and adding it to another original sound recording.
-This can be achieved technically with a digital sampler, tape loops or vinyl records.
+Music Sampling is the act of taking a sample of a portion of an existing sound recording (i.e., beat, vocal line, rhythm section, hook, etc.) and adding it to another original sound recording.
+This can be achieved technically with a digital sampler, recorder, tape loops or vinyl records.

 Where the legal process of music sample clearance for well-known acts is usually handled by their respective record labels, the task of sample clearance can be daunting for independent bands, artists and labels attempting to do this on their own.
 Subsequently these music makers seek us out to provide clearances services to obtain the best, most advantageous licenses at a cost usually less than that of an entertainment attorney.